 - 6. Review learning resource provision and raise any issues to the Head of Academic & Educational Developments. - 7.
-Monitor and review the provision of placement learning to students, and make recommendations to the Senate Learning and Teaching Committee (SLTC) as appropriate. - 8.
-Review issues arising from the minutes of the Programme Committees and learning and teaching issues identified by external examiners and report relevant issues to the SLTC as appropriate.
+Monitor and review the provision of placement learning to students and make recommendations to the Senate Learning and Teaching Committee (SLTC) as appropriate. - 8.
+Review issues arising from the minutes of the Programme Committees and learning, and teaching issues identified by external examiners and report relevant issues to the SLTC as appropriate.

-- 1. The Associate Dean of BaM shall be the ex officio Chair of the BaM Faculty Learning and Teaching Committee.
-Alternatively, the Associate Dean may delegate the role of Chair to his / her nominee.
-The nominee must be selected from the committee membership. - 2.
+- The Dean of BaM shall be the ex officio Chair of the BaM Faculty Learning and Teaching Committee. - 2.
 Where necessary, subject to challenge by the committee, members of the FLTC may appoint suitable alternates to attend meetings at which they are unable to be present. - 3.
 Co-opted members will participate in the deliberations of the committee as required by the committee. - 4.
-Observers are only allowed at the permission of the Chair, and should not participate in committee business unless authorised by the Chair. - 5.
+Observers are only allowed at the permission of the Chair and should not participate in committee business unless authorised by the Chair. - 5.
 Co-opted members and observers shall not be entitled to vote on motions proposed at the FLTC. - 6.
-The Secretary of the FLTC shall be the PA to the Associate Dean of BaM. - 7.
+The Secretary of the FLTC shall be the PA to the Dean of BaM. - 7.
 The FLTC shall not be considered quorate unless at least half of its members are present. - 8.
 If the FLTC becomes inquorate during the proceedings, it shall not continue its business.
 The meeting should be reconvened within 14 days. - 9.
 The FLTC shall normally meet at least four times per academic year, at least once per term, and should schedule its meetings in line with the dates of the SLTC. - 10.
-The Chair may from time to time declare extraordinary meetings of the FLTC provided that a minimum of 7 days notice is provided and that papers are circulated a minimum of 7 days before the meeting. - 11.
+The Chair may from time to time declare extraordinary meetings of the FLTC provided that a minimum of 7 days' notice is provided and that papers are circulated a minimum of 7 days before the meeting. - 11.
 The structure and terms of reference of the FLTC shall be approved or varied only with the approval of the Secretary of Senate prior to final approval at the SLTC. - 12.
 Formal minutes, prepared in the prevailing and agreed University format are a requirement of the operation of the FLTC. - 13.
 Formal minutes from each meeting and an annual summary report on the key work of the panel minutes will be presented to the SLTC.
 The annual summary report will be presented to the first SLTC meeting of each academic year.